KristopherTaylorSec/kristophertaylorsec.github.io/README.md

-\# Hi, I'm Kristopher Taylor

-Welcome to my technical portfolio and personal proving ground.
-A space dedicated to hands-on learning, experimentation, and real-world engineering practice.
+\# 👋 About Me

+Hi, I’m \*\*Kristopher Taylor\*\* — a security engineer with a passion for hands-on learning, creative problem solving, and continuous technical growth.

-This is where I build, test, and refine systems across security engineering, cloud, AI, and more.
-Everything here represents active work featuring labs, automation, architecture designs, and experiments that help me grow my skill set and deepen my understanding.
+This is my \*\*technical portfolio and personal proving ground\*\*, a space where I build, test, and refine systems across security engineering, cloud, AI, and more.
+Everything you see here represents real, applied work — labs, automation projects, architecture builds, and experiments that push my skills forward.

----

-\### Why this matters

-This work exists to support my ongoing development and training.
-This allows me to deliver expert-level cybersecurity and engineering services to clients and employers.
-My goal is to help maintain a secure nation and world through the responsible, practical use of technology.